A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Related work and motivation

-Recent works aim to integrate ideas from earlier path-based link prediction models~\cite{PerozziAS14, node2vec} into modern GNN architectures, resulting in models such as PathCon~\cite{pathcon}, Geodesic GNNs~\cite{gdgnn}, and NBFNets~\cite{nbfnet}.
+A different approach is given for single-relational graphs by SEAL~\cite{seal}, where the idea is to encode (labeled) subgraphs (instead of nodes).
+GraIL~\cite{GraIL} extends this idea to knowledge graphs, and one important virtue of these models is that they are \emph{inductive} even if there are no node features in the input graph.
+The idea is to use a form of labeling trick~\cite{LabelingTrick} based on pairwise shortest path distances in sampled subgraphs, but these architectures suffer from scalability issues.
+More recent inductive architectures integrate ideas from earlier path-based link prediction approaches~\cite{PerozziAS14, node2vec} into modern GNN architectures, resulting in proposals such as PathCon~\cite{pathcon}, Geodesic GNNs~\cite{gdgnn}, and NBFNets~\cite{nbfnet}.
 Our study is very closely related to NBFNets which is inspired by the generalized version of the Bellman-Ford algorithm for finding shortest paths.
-This class of models aggregates over relational paths by keeping track of conditional pairwise-node representations.
-While NBFNets can be intuitively seen as the neural counterpart of the Bellman-Ford algorithm, they do \emph{not} provably align with this algorithm since the ``semiring assumption'' is invalidated through the use of non-linearities (which is explicit in the original paper).
-This leaves open many questions regarding the capabilities and limitations of this class of models.
-We argue that the key insight is in locally computing pairwise representations through conditioning on a source node, and this has roots in earlier works, such as ID-GNNs~\cite{YouGYL21}.
+These architectures aggregate over relational paths by keeping track of conditional pairwise-node representations.
+While NBFNets can be intuitively seen as the neural counterpart of the \emph{generalized} Bellman-Ford algorithm, they do \emph{not} provably align with this algorithm since the ``semiring assumption'' is invalidated through the use of non-linearities (which is explicit in~\citet{nbfnet}).
+This leaves open many questions regarding the capabilities and limitations of these architectures.